ctcl-bregis/ctclsite-content/pages/projects/mc/mediacow.md

 The design of the first device that used solid wood boards from 2018 to 2019 is likely inspired by a dream or part of a movie that I saw when I was between two (2006) and six years (2010) old where there was this device with the case made out of solid boards and nails and there was a picture of a pasture with Holstein cattle on screen.

-The design choice of using real wooden boards was used up to MediaCow Touch (1) "Nashville" in November 2020.
-MediaCow Touch 2 would use PETG.
+The design choice of using real wooden boards was used in MediaCow Touch (1) "Nashville" in November 2020 and the original attempt in 2019.
+MediaCow Touch 2 uses PETG plastic instead.

 ### Digital Media Locker (2018)
 The idea of MediaCow started after the success of Digital Media Locker from September to October 2018.
 Digital Media Locker consisted of a 12v battery, Raspberry Pi 2 Model B, power inverter, various USB chargers, a 7" LCD, USB HDD dock and a HDMI LCD controller board taped inside a locker at my high school.
 Though simple and having an alarming appearance, it was praised by many.